resources3312/pyifconfig/README.md

 # Pyifconfig

 Pyifconfig this basic ifconfig on steroids.
-Simple, but effective util for definition ipv4 in LAN&WAN, also print ip ranges and have function for export data in JSON format.
+Simple, but effective util for definition ipv4 or ipv6 in LAN&WAN, also print ip ranges and have function for export data in JSON format.
 This util can help people which conducting pentest, or just want get need information for 2 seconds.
 Maybe in new commits will new functions